Skip to main content

 Educational Goals

-• To provide the fellow with a comprehensive clinical and surgical education in the field of facial plastic and reconstructive surgery
+• To provide the fellow with comprehensive clinical and surgical education in the field of facial plastic and reconstructive surgery

 • To prepare the fellow thoroughly for a career in either academic or private practice facial plastic and reconstructive surgery